SoftwareHeritage/swh-deposit/docs/internals/prod-environment.rst

     correct (the checker), another worker service dedicated to actually ingest the deposit into the swh archive.

-  - client: a python sčript `swh deposit` command line interface.
+  - client: a python script `swh deposit` command line interface.

 All those are packaged in 3 separated debian packages, created and uploaded to the swh debian repository.
 The deposit server and workers configuration are managed by puppet